Optimizing and Measuring Promotion Campaigns

 - What is the cannibalization effect of promotions on other brands?

-- What is the true incremental sales and impact on profitability of my promotional strategy and tactics?
+- What are the true incremental sales and impact on profitability of my promotional strategy and tactics?

 - What is the impact on forward-buying and/or cannibalization?